Strategies To Help You Win At Living On Next To Nothing

 Planning is a cornerstone of cheap living.
-When you don’t have the money then you must recognise that you do have the time so plan your time so you can clean your own house, make your own bread.
+When you don’t have the money then you must recognize that you do have the time so plan your time so you can clean your own house, make your own lunch, mow your lawn.

 You may be working long hours but time is something right now that you do have whereas money is something you don’t.

 If you use money to pay for someone else to do something for you then what you are actually doing is buying their time.